1931 Bugatti Type 41 Royale poster

 The high cost of developing this car almost ruined Bugatti, but much of the cost was recovered when the powerful engines were later used in a pioneering high-speed train commissioned by the French government.

-My poster is a reproduction of the original that I was commissioned to produce in 1987 for Christies Auction House, promoting the sale of this impressive vehicle at The Royal Albert Hall.
+My poster is a new version of the original that I was commissioned to produce in 1987 for Christies Auction House, promoting the sale of this impressive vehicle at The Royal Albert Hall.
 The car was sold on that day, in front of an audience of 4,000 enthusiasts, for a stunning £5,500,000, which may still be a record price for an automobile.

 When I drew this poster originally, 30 years ago, it was the first art deco automobile poster I had produced in my career.
 I used conventional techniques; enlarging references through a Grant projector, tracing the drawings onto CS10 line board, cutting masks with Friskfilm, and drawing using gouache and DeVilbiss airbrush.
 I redrew it in 2005 using the airbrush tool in Photoshop through my Mac computer.
 All told, I think I prefer working with computer.